ContentCrow/stt-chatgpt-telegram-bot/README.md

 * `OPENAI_API_KEY`: Your OpenAI API Key, which can be found on the [OpenAI Dashboard](https://beta.openai.com/signup).

 ## Usage
-1. Set your environment variables (linux):
+1. Set your environment variables:

+   For Linux:
    ```bash
    export TELEGRAM_BOT_KEY=your_telegram_token
    export OPENAI_API_KEY=your_openai_token
    ```
-   And for Windows:
+   For Windows:
    ```bash
    setx TELEGRAM_BOT_KEY “your_telegram_token”
    setx OPENAI_API_KEY “your_openai_token”
    ```

 2. Run the script:
    ```bash